 Parameter Description Tabs Attributes This tab allows you to set values for the attributes defined in the Specifications tab.
 Specifications This tab allows you to define the attributes as well as the input and output ports for the Master Controller.
-The Master Controller supports the following types of attributes: • bool intdoubleStringText Colour Position2d Position3d The Master Controller supports the following types of ports: Image Peg Softrender This tab allows you to write or link to a script that will be executed when rendering the node.
+The Master Controller supports the following types of attributes: Softrender This tab allows you to write or link to a script that will be executed when rendering the node.
 NOTE Scripts in this tab are ignored by the Master Controller node.
 The Softrender tab is only executed by Script nodes.
 Initialization This tab allows you to write or link to a script that will be executed when loading the scene.
 Cleanup This tab allows you to write or link to a script that will be executed when closing the scene.
 UI Script This tab allows you to write or link to a script that will be executed when using

 Parameter Description the Show Control command while the node is selected.
 This is where widgets and their functionalities should be defined.
 Extra Files This tab allows you to define folders or files from root directory of the scene that should be preserved when creating templates or saving the scene in a different location.
 Any asset, such as external scripts, user interface files, data files or images that the Master Controller requires should be listed in this tab.
-NOTES • To add Extra Files to the Extra Files attribute, click on the Function button right of the Extra Files field to create the Extra Files attribute, then click on it again to open a dialog box in which you can type the file path of each file or folder that you want to copy with the Master Controller, with one file path per line.
-File paths must use forward slashes (/) and must be relative to the scene directory.
+NOTES • To add Extra Files to the Extra Files attribute, click on the function button right of the Extra Files field to create the Extra Files attribute, then click on it again to open a dialog box in which you can type the file path of each file or folder that you want to copy with the Master Controller, with one file path per line. • File paths must use forward slashes (/) and must be relative to the scene directory.
 They can point to files or folders.
-For example, if you want to copy everything in the scripts sub- directory of your scene with your Master Controller, you can simply add scripts to the list.
+For example, if you want to copy everything in the scripts subdirectory of your scene with your Master Controller, you can